Karam-Allahham/CW2025/README.md

 Refactor: extract GameLoop from GuiController to separate timing responsibilities from UI code which improves SRP and simplifies testing

-Refactor: Pause button now toggles game state
+Fix: Pause button now toggles game state
 - Add pause check to game loop to stop processing when paused
 - Implement pauseGame() to toggle isPause state
 - Add P key binding in InputHandler to trigger pause

+Fix: Implement score display functionality
+- Add scorelabel FXML field to GuiController
+- Implement bindScore() to bind score property to label
+- Add Label element to gameLayout.fxml with scoreClass styling

+-